Inside Andree Jeglertz's strategy at Man City: Why Yui Hasegawa is so important to success

 Four passes, all intentional and intricate, had Hasegawa one-v-one with the opposition goalkeeper and she tucked the chance away like any good striker would.
 Hemp's decision to invade inside rather than head for the byline was equally deliberate.
 Evolution unfolding.

 Jeglertz wants City to become less predictable, with multiple means of scoring goals, beyond the threat from wide they have been so enduringly aligned with.
-City, after all, have some of the best central technicians in the league, Hasegawa one of them.
+City, after all, have some of the best central technicians in the league, Hasegawa just one example.
+Why not make better use of them?

 "A lot of things in football is relationships, how are the players working together?
 Do they know when to expect certain movements and runs?
 Do they know when to cross, when to shoot - it's all about building connections," he says.